The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances: Cerium in the Galactic disc

 \subsection{Cerium abundance radial gradients.}

-The Galactic disc radial Ce abundance gradients have been computed using a Theil-Sen fit of the {\it High-Quality Sample} trends with respect to i) the radial distance to the Galactic centre $R$, and ii) the guiding radius ($R_g$, approximated by the mean of the orbital apocentre and pericentre distances).
+The radial Ce abundance gradients of the Galactic disc were computed using a Theil-Sen fit of the {\it high-quality sample} trends with respect to i) the radial distance to the Galactic centre $R$, and ii) the guiding radius ($R_g$, approximated by the mean of the orbital apocentre and pericentre distances). {Errors were computed by adopting a confidence level of 0.95}.